Anonymous123xx/SCGen/README.md

-# BCGen
+# SCGen

-BCGen is a project to automatically generate block comments for given code snippets with their contexts.
+SCGen is a project to automatically generate snippet comments for given code snippets with their contexts.
 The source code and dataset are opened.

 # Requirements